Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/index.md

 ## Implementation details

-This plugin makes use of [lua-resty-kafka](https://github.com/kong/lua-resty-kafka) client under the hood.
+This plugin makes use of the [lua-resty-kafka](https://github.com/kong/lua-resty-kafka) client under the hood.

 When encoding request bodies, several things happen:

-* For requests with content-type header of `application/x-www-form-urlencoded`, `multipart/form-data`,
-  or `application/json`, this plugin passes the raw request body in the `body` attribute, and tries to return a parsed version of those arguments in `body_args`.
+* For requests with a content-type header of `application/x-www-form-urlencoded`, `multipart/form-data`, or `application/json`, this plugin passes the raw request body in the `body` attribute, and tries to return a parsed version of those arguments in `body_args`.
 If this parsing fails, an error message is returned and the message is not sent.